cad0nk/cad0nk/README.md

 ###

-I am an undergraduate Information Systems student with a strong passion for cybersecurity, particularly in blue team operations and SOC (Security Operations Center) Analyst.
+I am an Fresh Graduate Information Systems student with a strong passion for cybersecurity, particularly in blue team operations and SOC (Security Operations Center) Analyst.

 ## Objective